henkbirkholz/draft-birkholz-tuda/draft-birkholz-rats-tuda.md

 # Time-Based Uni-Directional Attestation

 A Time-Based Uni-Directional Attestation (TUDA) consists of the following seven information elements.
-They are used to gain assurance of the Attestor's platform configuration at a certain point in time:
+They are used to gain assurance of the Attester's platform configuration at a certain point in time:

 TSA Certificate: